rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/translation.md

 `fluent_bundle` respectively).

-`Emitter` also has member functions with default implementations for performing translation of a `DiagnosticMessage` using the results of `fallback_fluent_bundle` and `fluent_bundle`.
+`Emitter` also has member functions with default implementations for performing translation of a `DiagMessage` using the results of `fallback_fluent_bundle` and `fluent_bundle`.

 All of the emitters in rustc load the fallback Fluent bundle lazily, only